seth-kitchens/nssgui/README.md

 TODO

-For a guide to subclassing nssgui windows, see below: [Subclassing Windows](#subclassing-windows)
+For a guide to subclassing PSGU windows, see below: [Subclassing Windows](#subclassing-windows)

 &nbsp;

 ### Data Flow

 Most elements in a GUI program are either a type of input or output.
 On the backend however, there are times where both of these require data to be communicated in either direction: From the object to the window, or from the window to the object (e.g. input elements are usually initialized, and output elements may be depended on by other elements).
 Then, data must flow between the objects and other functions.
-This gives four directions of data flow that must be managed. nssgui uses four methods to accomplish this:
+This gives four directions of data flow that must be managed.
+PSGU uses four methods to accomplish this:

 - `save(self, data:dict)` Object -> Dict
 - `load(self, data:dict)` Dict -> Object